 You can’t visit Maine without seeing a lighthouse, and Bass Harbor Head Lighthouse is as charming as they come.
 Watch the sunrise or sunset from the rocky shore, you’ll have waves lapping at your feet.

-You’ll want to spend at least two days visiting Acadia as this is one of the top places to visit in New England.
 The town of Bar Harbor has plenty of quaint bed and breakfasts, but the Ulikana Inn is a rustic cottage straight out of a fairy tale.

 Recommended by Jade of The Migrant Yogi